Early Beta — The Web SDK is in early beta. APIs may change between releases.

 may infer a union type where some properties are undefined, which is not assignable to ToolValue.

-// WRONG — TypeScript infers { result: ToolValue; error?: undefined } | { error: ToolValue; result?: undefined }
+Fix this by explicitly annotating the return type:// WRONG — TypeScript infers { result: ToolValue; error?: undefined } | { error: ToolValue; result?: undefined }

 ;async (args) => {